 - Adopt greater schedule flexibility

-How to boost employee satisfaction and eliminate turnover
+How to boost employee satisfaction and eliminate restaurant employee turnover

 You’ll hear the word culture thrown around a lot in reference to employee satisfaction.
 Build a team from shared motivators and company values and the work will speak for itself.